 Bus Rapid Transit

-BRT Construction of the 16-kilometer (9.9-mile) BRT corridor Antonio Carlos / Pedro I is underway and expected to be completed by May 2013.
-In the meantime, the city is working on plans for the next corridor, Pedro II / Carlos Luiz.
+The 16-kilometer (9.9-mile) BRT corridor Antonio Carlos / Pedro I triumphantly began operation in March 2014.
+The city is also working on plans for the next corridor, Pedro II / Carlos Luiz.
 This first phase of BRT consists of a total of 38 kilometers (7.4 miles) of integrated corridors, which incorporate bicycle infrastructure to facilitate intermodal transport.
 ITDP worked closely with the city on planning and implementation of the BRT system, and upon completion, ITDP will evaluate the system based on our new BRT ratings system.

 Cycling currently represents less than one percent of daily trips in Belo Horizonte.
 To improve this statistic, the city—with support from ITDP—has been working to promote cycling by providing dedicated infrastructure for bicycles.
-Through the program PedalaBH, the city has implemented 18 kilometers (~11 miles) of new bike paths, and is planning a 380-kilometer (236-mile) bike path network, with a goal of 150 kilometers (93 miles) by the end of 2012.
+Through the program PedalaBH, the city has implemented 18 kilometers (~11 miles) of new bike paths, and is planning a 380-kilometer (236-mile) bike path network.